 Are Independents the Hope for Effective Democracy?

 The open secret is that political candidates, when seeking grass roots support and funds, must energize the most partisan supporters.
 Emotion and idealistic promises move people most, so anyone wanting to drum up support must offer a narrow, highly skewed view to attract their tribal base.
-After they have secured enough support, they shift their sales pitch to the more moderate population as a whole, which are increasingly the ‘independents’.
+After they have secured enough support, they shift their sales pitch to the more moderate population as a whole, which are increasingly the independents.
 However, this two-stage approach should work less effectively as the median age of the population rises.
 That said, there would always be some squeaky old wheels around still gullible enough to believe the promises politicians make.
 However, the future is not on their side, which suits me just fine, but obviously we’re not there yet…

 Hope and Change?

-Given the economic crisis of the ‘Great Recession’, I couldn’t understand how the powers-that-be could be pushing through health-care in the midst of a broken tax system, mortgages underwater, a plunging job market, and a skyrocketing national debt.
-To top that off, one side pushed through their sweeping health reform bill without strong consensus in the body politic.
-‘My way or the highway’ can work for petty issues, but taking such an approach for major issues is the surefire path to civil unrest, even war.
-Indeed, at times it feels we are moving in that direction.
-In the ensuing turmoil, I’d hear the Democrats say the failure to reach across the aisle was the Republicans’ fault.
+Given 2009’s Great Recession, I couldn’t understand how the leadership could be pushing through health-care in the midst of a broken tax system, mortgages underwater, a plunging job market, and a huge national debt.
+Even worse, one side pushed through their sweeping health reform bill without strong consensus in the body politic.
+Such “My way or the highway” approaches for major issues paves the way to civil unrest.
+In the turmoil, I’d hear the Democrats say the failure to reach across the aisle was the Republicans’ fault.
 Predictably, the Republicans said the same thing about the Democrats.
 Who is right?

-All I can say is that the side that has the majority in both houses and the presidency holds all the cards and is the ‘larger’ entity.
+All I can say is that the side that has the majority in both houses and the presidency holds all the cards and is the larger entity.
 The Taoist view is very clear who is responsible for not finding middle ground.
 As chapter 61 notes, For this reason, the larger, using the lower position, normally takes in the smaller.
 The arrogance that the larger commonly feels owing to the power it wields, makes using the lower position extremely difficult.
 Such magnanimity requires the highest level of mature leadership.
 That is usually lacking.

 Historical Perspective on Consensus

-Generally my sympathies lie more with the Democratic view of things.
+Generally, my sympathies lie more with the Democratic view of things.
 I’ve always thought we should have a more publicly funded health-care system like the rest of the world.
 In other circumstances, I would have supported the reform whole-heartedly; although never if that meant pushing it down the throats of half the country.
 What I may want personally pales in comparison to the crucial need for consensus in a democracy.
 A democracy requires maturity; somehow, ours appears to be in short supply.
 Why?

 Again, I have to say we get what we deserve.
 As a whole, we are financially irresponsible, and justifiably so.
 How could any species, given the chance, resist an opportunity to borrow from the future to pay for the pleasures of the present?
 Indeed, we borrow now with vows of paying afterward in many ways other than financial.
 Examples include more exercise, better diet, broader education, and in fact, the doing of anything that we feel we ought to do at some point.
 The Siren’s promise of short-term pleasure is irresistible.
 Thus, Buddha’s 4th Noble Truth cautions, “There is salvation for him whose self disappears before truth, whose will is bent upon what he ought to do, whose sole desire is the performance of his duty”.
 Sorry Buddha, that’s just no fun! 😉

-Facing the ‘Truth’
+Facing the Truth